helagro/Applied-IoT/README.md

 The automations editing screen is used to create or edit an automation.
 It has a number of fields for specifing the details of the automation.
 Most of them should be self-explanatory.
 The `Value` field is used to specify the value that the sensor value will be compared against.
 The input type is a decimal number.
 The `Button` and `Motion` sensors will produce a value of `1` when they are triggered and `0` when they are not.
 For instance, if you want to trigger an automation when the motion sensor detects motion, you would set the `Sensor` to `MOTION`, the `Comparison` field to `EQUAL` and the `Value` field to `1`.

 There are three available actions to invoke on the chosen Tradfri device.
 The `SET_STATE` action is used to turn the device on or off.
 The device will turn on if the `Payload` is `1` and off if the `Payload` is `0`.
 The `TEMPORARY_ON` action is used to turn the device on for the amount of seconds entered in the `Payload` field.
 After that, it will turn off.
-Could be useful if you want a light to be on when motion has been detected the last five minutes, etc. The `TOGGLE` action is used to toggle the state of the device.
+Could be useful if you want a light to be on when motion has been detected the last five minutes, etc. Keep in mind that only changes of values will be recorded, meaning that to accomplish this function, two automations are needed.
+One that turns on the light when motion is detected, and one that turns it temporarily on when no motion is detected.
+The `TOGGLE` action is used to toggle the state of the device.
 If the device is on, it will be turned off, and vice versa.
 The `Payload` value is ignored for this action.

 The `Sensor Device` field is used to specify which sensor device the automation should apply to.
 The value should match the value entered into the `env.py` for the desired Pico W.